gregp1985/hangman/README.md

 This hangman game is the classic guess the word letter by letter.

-Every incorrect guess is recorded and an additional part of the hangman image is added to the image (7 in total).
+Every incorrect guess is recorded and an additional part of the hangman image is added (7 in total).

 If the player wins or loses the game this is recorded and they can play again.
 The score is tallied at the beginning of each round.

 The word is presented as under scores representing letters and are replaced with correct guesses.

-Incorrect guesses result in the hangman image being created and incorrect letters are added to the wrong guess list.
+Incorrect guesses result in the hangman image being created and incorrect letters being added to the wrong guess list.

 ![Wins / Losses]()